AlirezaAzadbakht/Machine-Vision/Filters/Doc.md

 the next class OPs contains some useful methods like basic convolution in n^2 * m^2 order and Matrix Functions

-one of the questions in the project was that we reduce convolution order so :
+one of the questions in the project was reducing convolution order so :

 # reducing Convolution order: